 The island is also home to a number of resident birds of prey, with Peregrine Falcons, Buzzards, and Short-eared Owls being regular sightings.

 The main mammals on Skomer are Rabbits, and the Skomer Vole, a subspecies of the Bank Vole which is unique to Skomer.
-Rabbits were introduced in the 13th Century by the Normans, at the time they were a valuable source of food and fur, as well as a major export to the local markets on the mainland.
-Now they frequent the island in their thousands and are the main grazing animal, maintaining the short vegetation and plant diversity.
+Rabbits were introduced in the 13th Century by the Normans, at the time they were a valuable source of food and fur.
+They were also the major export to the local markets on the mainland.
+Now there thousands of rabbits, they are the main grazing animal, maintaining the short vegetation and plant diversity.

-The island’s main predators are the Greater Black-backed Gulls and birds of prey who feast on small rabbits, voles, puffins, and manx shearwater.
+The island’s main predators are the Greater Black-backed Gulls and birds of prey.
+They feast on small rabbits, voles, puffins, and manx shearwater.

 Skomer has been designated as a Site of Special Scientific Interest, and it is the first and only Marine Nature Reserve in Wales.
 The surrounding waters are rich in marine life, with a huge population of Atlantic Grey Seals, as well as Porpoise, Dolphins, and even Whales.
 Seals can be seen hauled out on the rocks, basking in the sun all year round.
-But it is Autumn and Spring when they can be seen in the biggest numbers, and it is not uncommon to see hundreds of seals laid out on the beach in Skomer’s North Haven.
+It’s Autumn and Spring when they can be seen in the biggest numbers.
+It is not uncommon to see hundreds of seals laid out on the beach in Skomer’s North Haven.
 Porpoise and Dolphins can regularly be seen in the tidal races around the island.

 As the island is so exposed, there are no trees, although willow, bramble and blackthorn scrub survive in the valleys.
-However, in spring the island is carpeted with Bluebells and Pink Campion, it truly is a magnificent sight to behold.
+However, in spring the island is carpeted with Bluebells and Pink Campion, a truly magnificent sight to behold.

-We offer a number of different ways to experience Skomer, whether you want to land and explore the island for yourself, take a gentle cruise through the surrounding waters, or enjoy a high speed wildlife adventure on one of our Sea Safaris.
+We offer a number of different ways to experience Skomer.
+Land and explore the island for yourself.
+Take a gentle cruise through the surrounding waters, or enjoy a high speed wildlife adventure on one of our Sea Safaris.

 Not sure which trip is for you?
 Simply give us a call on 01646 603123 and we’ll be delighted to talk you through the various options.